Okello-Solomon/model_deployment/README.md

 ## Project Overview

-This project predicts loan payback outcomes based on borrower characteristics, financial indicators, and loan details using an XGBoost classification model.
+This project implements a Loan Payback Prediction Model using XGBoost, a powerful gradient boosting algorithm, to predict whether a borrower is likely to repay a loan or default.

-The model is trained, evaluated, and deployed through an interactive Streamlit web application to support data-driven credit risk assessment.
+The model is designed to support data-driven credit risk assessment by leveraging borrower demographics, financial indicators, and loan characteristics.

-The project demonstrates a complete end-to-end machine learning workflow:

-data preprocessing → feature engineering → model training → model evaluation → deployment
+The solution follows an end-to-end machine learning workflow including data preprocessing, feature engineering, model training, evaluation, and deployment readiness.

+## Problem Statement
+Financial institutions face significant risk when issuing loans without accurately assessing repayment likelihood.
+This project aims to:
+- Predict loan repayment outcomes with high accuracy
+- Reduce default risk
+- Support consistent and explainable lending decisions

-Features
+## Features

 Predicts loan repayment or default in real time